qsideinstitute/federal-criminal-sentencing/master.md

 # 1 Acknowledgments

-This project was begun at the Institute for Computational and Experimental Research on Mathematics (ICERM) as part of the week-long workshop “Educating at the Intersection of Data Science and Social Justice,” organized by Ron Buckmire, Drew Lewis, Omayra Ortega, Katharine Ott, and Matt Salamone.
+This project started at the Institute for Computational and Experimental Research on Mathematics (ICERM) as part of the week-long workshop “Educating at the Intersection of Data Science and Social Justice,” organized by Ron Buckmire, Drew Lewis, Omayra Ortega, Katharine Ott, and Matt Salamone.
 This workshop was part of a summer program on “Data Science and Social Justice: Networks, Policy, and Education,” organized by Carrie Diaz Eaton, Joseph Hibdon, Drew Lewis, Jessica Libertini, Omayra Ortega, Victor Piercey, Björn Sandstede, Talitha Washington, Tian An Wong, and Heather Zinn Brooks.

 # 2 Introduction